cms-PdmV/pMp/README.md

 * prepid - prepid of rereco request
 * priority - priority of request's workflow in ReqMgr2
 * pwg - constant value 'RelVal'
-* reqmgr_name - list of one element which is workflow name that was used to create this request
+* reqmgr_name - list of workflow names that were used to create this request
 * reqmgr_status_history - list of dictionaries that have keys 'history' (value is list) and 'name' (value is string). 'history' contain list of workflow statuses from ReqMgr2 ('new', 'assignment-approved', 'announced', etc). 'name' is workflow name.
 * status - 'action' of last record in 'history' of request ('submitted', 'done', etc.)
 * total_events - number of total events of request